 - For the crust, preheat oven to 325F.

-- In a medium bowl, whisk together almond flour and erythritol.
+In a medium bowl, whisk together almond flour and Swerve.
 In a small bowl, stir melted butter and maple extract together.
 Add butter mixture to almond flour mixture until well combined.

 - Divide mixture among the 12 holes of a mini cheesecake pan with removable bottoms, and press firmly into the bottom.

 - Place cheesecake pan on a cookie sheet and bake for 8 minutes, then remove from oven and let cool.

 - For the filling, spread pumpkin out on a plate lined with several paper towels.
 Top with another layer of paper towels and blot to remove as much moisture as possible.

 In a large bowl, beat cream cheese until smooth.
 Beat in Swerve, maple extract and spices until incorporated.
 Beat in dried pumpkin puree and stevia extract, then beat in egg until fully incorporated.
 Beat in heavy cream.
 Scrape down beaters and sides of bowl as needed.

 - Brush sides of each cheesecake hole with melted butter and divide filling between them.